Mathuran/MathuranSadagopanResume/MathuranSadagopanResume.md

 ### Microsoft | Software Engineer Intern <small>| May 2020 - August 2020 </small>

 Created features for various Microsoft products such as Windows Power Toys and Microsoft Teams for Android.
+Quickly learned and adapted to multiple different projects and teams and independently launched features.

 - Fixed 3 user pain-points in Microsoft Teams for Android via 3 new features using Android Java / Kotlin
 - Produced features that complied with 100% of Microsoft and Android accessibility guidelines